crossbario/crossbar/docs/Guest-Configuration.rst

-**Guest workers** are worker processes spawned by Crossbar.io which runapplication components written in languages other than Python (the language which Crossbar.io is written in), or in Python 3.x (Crossbar.io is currently on Python 2.7).
+**Guest workers** are worker processes spawned by Crossbar.io which runapplication components written in languages other than Python (the language which Crossbar.io is written in).

 This makes deployment of WAMP applications easier, since you can start an entire application backend just by starting Crossbar.io.